tslocke/hobocentral/agility-tutorial.markdown

 There's a Hobo extension there: `:creator => true` tells Hobo that when creating one of these things, the `owner` association should be automatically set up to be the user doing the create.

-We also need the other end of this assocaition, in the User model:
+We also need the other end of this association, in the User model:

 	has_many :projects, :class_name => "Project", :foreign_key => "owner_id"
 {: .ruby}